Lalita0008/Lalita0008/README.md

 ## 🚀 Featured Work

 🔹 <b>🌿 Gardening Chatbot</b>
-AI chatbot that guides users in growing plants, fruits, and vegetables with simple and practical suggestions.
+AI chatbot that guides users in growing fruits, and vegetables with simple and practical suggestions.
-🔗 <a href="https://github.com/Lalita0008/Gardening-Chatbot">View Project</a>
+🔗 <a href="https://github.com/Lalita0008/Gardening-Chatbot">View Projec</a>

 <br>